Inside The Royal Palace Of Madrid

 Read more about: The Throne Room

-Royal Armory
+Royal Armoury

-When you wander inside Royal Palace of Madrid, make sure to head to, the Royal Armory, which is known for its magnetic allure.
+When you wander inside Royal Palace of Madrid, make sure to head to, the Royal Armoury, which is known for its magnetic allure.
 More than just a display, it stands as a world-renowned museum of warfare and defence.
 Charles III's foresight ended the tradition of gifting armours, enabling visitors like you to marvel at this vast collection.
 Showcasing hundreds of weapons, from Spanish to Moorish, its historical tapestry unravels Spain's dominance during the Renaissance.
 The intricate armours of Charles V and Philip II highlight its treasured assortment.
 Moreover, as Europe's most significant along with Vienna's Imperial Armoury, it's a testament to regal might and artistry.

-Read More about: Royal Armory
+Read More about: Royal Armoury

 Hall Of Columns